Chahdane/minishell/README.md

  # Usage

- After you clone the repo, run the following in your terminal:
+ In your MacOs machine clone the repo, run the following in your terminal:

     cd minishell && make && ./minishell